|

 bits about Severson to anyone else until we saw how things went with the

 lawsuit, and I agreed.
+This

 turned out to be quite an unpleasant undertaking as I came in for some heavy